Search inside saved videos: the complete 2026 guide

 If you find a moment worth keeping or sending to someone, click Share on the result.
 SavedThat issues a short URL like savedthat.app/s/abc123 that opens the original video at the timestamp directly — no SavedThat account required for the recipient.

 Videos with no transcript.
 YouTube has captions for ~84% of uploads.
 Instagram/TikTok auto-generate from audio.
 When neither works (rare, mostly for music videos and silent montages), the save still appears in your library with the title and thumbnail — it's just not searchable until a transcript becomes available.
-Free tier saves don't count this against your quota.
+Saves with no transcript don't count against your quota.

 Multilingual videos.
 Hybrid search is multilingual at the vector layer because OpenAI's embedding model was trained across 100+ languages.
 The full-text-search component does language detection per chunk and uses Postgres' tsvector with the right language config.
 A query in Russian against an English transcript will still hit semantic matches; the FTS bonus only kicks in when the query language matches the chunk language.